TheOdinProject/curriculum/react/more-react-concepts/managing-state-with-context-api/managing-state-with-context-api.md

 const ShopContext = createContext(null);
 ~~~

-However, the reason why we're adding the object, is so that even if we somehow use the context inside a component that is not nested inside a Provider because we have set a _default value_, our application will not break and also take advantage of IDE features like auto-completion when we have an object as the value.
+However, the reason why we're adding the object, is so that even if we somehow use the context inside a component that is not nested inside a Provider, because we have set a _default value_, our application will not break and also take advantage of IDE features like auto-completion when we have an object as the value.
 When we use this context in our components, we will be able to access the properties directly from the context.
 It's basically a bonus!
-It's up to you if you want to add it or not.
-Of course, this is not necessary for TypeScript, but if you're using JavaScript then there's nothing wrong with adding the object as the default value.
+It's up to you if you want to set the default value to the object or just `null`.

 So how do we use this context?
 And that is by using the `Provider` component of the Context object and nesting the children components inside it.
 In this example, we will remove the props altogether.